-After a while, you would notice that most visitors who come to your website don’t sign up for your online course.
+After a while, you will notice that most visitors who visit your website don’t sign up for your online course.
 The problem is that you would not be able to reach out to those users once they leave your website.

 To address this, you need to start an email newsletter.
-This way you would be able to collect email addresses and reach out to those users and bring them back to your website.
+This way, you will be able to collect email addresses, reach out to those users, and bring them back to your website.

-Most visitors who come to your website will leave without enrolling into your online course.
+Most visitors to your website will leave without enrolling in your online course.
 This is why it’s important to convert those abandoning visitors into subscribers or paying customers.

 This is called conversion optimization.